COVID-19-AI-Research-Project/EMAR-Mini/README.md

 - V1 of the HIAS EMAR/EMAR Mini UI is now available in the [HIAS server](https://github.com/LeukemiaAiResearch/HIAS "HIAS server") project.
 This system allows tele-operation of EMAR Mini and viewing the real-time streams.

-- HAIS tele-operation for the following:
+- HIAS tele-operation for the following:
     - Panning the head.
     - Moving the two arm pieces.